-A movie on an inexpensive DVD at Target costs $4.99, while an inexpensive Blu-ray costs $7.49.
+A movie on an inexpensive DVD at Target costs $4.99, while an inexpensive Blu-ray costs $7.89.
 Even those bargain prices are too high, however.
-With streaming sites starting at $7.99 per month for unlimited access to movies, there really is no financial reason to buy physical discs anymore.
+With movie streaming platforms like Netflix starting at $7.99 per month for unlimited access to movies, there isn’t a financial reason to buy physical discs anymore.

 Bottles of Wine at Restaurants

-Bottle of wine at Olive Garden: $25 and up
+- Bottle of wine at Olive Garden: $23 and up

-Nexium 24HR Delayed Release Heartburn Relief Capsules: $18.44 for 28 capsules
+- Nexium 24HR Delayed Release Heartburn Relief Capsules: $18.99 for 28 capsules

-For example, a 28-pack of Nexium 24HR costs $18.44, while a 28-pack of the generic Equate Acid Reducer costs $12.87 — 43 percent less.
+For example, a 28-pack of Nexium 24HR costs $18.99, whereas a 28-pack of a generic delayed-release acid reducer from Target costs $11.39 — 40 percent less.

 High-End Gym Memberships

-Equinox Sports Club San Francisco membership: $210 per month
+- Equinox Sports Club San Francisco membership: $250 per month

 Department Store Mascara

-Benefit Cosmetics They’re Real!
-Lengthening & Volumizing Mascara: $24
+- Benefit Cosmetics They’re Real!
+Lengthening & Volumizing Mascara: $25

 Various tests have shown that drugstore mascara works just as well — and sometimes even better — as the department store brand, so there’s no point in shelling out the extra bucks.

-National average for premium gas: $3.07 per gallon as of March 7, 2018
+- National average for premium gas: $3.42 per gallon as of Sept.
+28, 2018

 Coffee at Starbucks

-Tall coffee at Starbucks: $1.75
+- Tall coffee at Starbucks: $1.85

 Brand-Name Cleaning Supplies

-Clorox Disinfecting Wipes: $4.79 for a 75-count tub
+- Clorox Disinfecting Wipes: $4.99 for a 75-count tub

 Certain Organic Foods

-Large organic Haas avocado: $2.99
+- Large organic Haas avocado: $1.99

-Fancy Hair Salons
+Celebrity Hair Salons

-Haircut at Nine Zero One salon: $175 and up
+- Haircut at Nine Zero One salon: $175 and up

-Omega Aqua Terra 150M in rose gold: $29,200
+- Omega Aqua Terra 150M in gold on steel: $10,300

 Trendy Fashion Items

-Super Pricey Skincare Products
+Pricey Skincare Products

-Crème de la Mer skin cream: $315 for 2 oz. jar
+- Creme de la Mer skin cream: $325 for 2 oz. jar

 Buying Magazines at a Newsstand

-Redbook magazine: $3.99 per issue at a newsstand
+- Redbook magazine: $3.99 per issue at a newsstand

 Unnecessary Baby Products

-Dekor Diaper Plus Diaper Disposal System: $51.57
+- Dekor Diaper Plus Diaper Disposal System: $52.16

-The baby product market is now a $10.3 billion industry, according to Statista, but many of the products out there are simply not worth the money.
+The baby product market is now a $73.9 billion industry, according to Statista, but many of the products out there are simply not worth the money.
 According to Parents.com, wipe warmers, diaper disposal systems, special “baby” detergent, baby timers, expensive crib bedding and baby food processors are all unnecessary purchases.

 - AKG N90Q Headphones: $1,499.95

-It’s generally true that the more you pay for headphones, the more you’ll get in terms of sound quality and added features such as Bluetooth or noise canceling, but you don’t need to spend over $1,000 to get a good pair of headphones — especially if having all the extra bells and whistles isn’t that important to you.
+It’s generally true that the more you pay for headphones, the more you’ll get in terms of sound quality and added features — such as Bluetooth or noise canceling — but you don’t need to spend over $1,000 to get a good pair of headphones, especially if having all the extra bells and whistles isn’t that important to you.

 Premium Rental Cars

-Premium Rental Car from Enterprise: $44.99 per day
+- Premium rental car from Enterprise: $49.22 per day

 Separate Laundry Detergent for Dark Clothes

-Woolite Darks Laundry Detergent: $10.97
+- Woolite Darks Laundry Detergent: $14.89

-Wirecutter rated Tide Ultra Stain Release Free, which costs $10.99 at Target, its best overall detergent because of its ability to both lift stains and fight odors, and reviewers say it keeps colors fresh, so it’s safe to use on dark clothes, too.
+Wirecutter rated Tide Ultra Stain Release Free Liquid — which costs $11.99 at Target — as the best overall detergent because of its ability to both lift stains and fight odors.
+Reviewers say it keeps clothes fresh without fading colors, so it’s safe to use on dark clothes, too.

 Cheap Paper Towels

-Family Dollar Paper Towels: $1
+- Family Dollar paper towels: $1

 When it comes to buying paper towels, you get what you pay for.
-You might feel like you are saving money by buying bargain paper towels, but if they don’t work well, you end up having to use more product than you would have if you had just sprung for a better brand.
+You might feel like you’re saving money by buying bargain paper towels, but if they don’t work well, you end up having to use more product than you normally would have if you had just sprung for a better brand.

-Snyder’s of Hanover Mini Pretzels 100 Calorie Packs, 10 Count: $3.99
+- Snyder’s of Hanover Mini Pretzels 100 Calorie Packs, 10 count: $3.99

-A 10-count box of Snyder’s of Hanover Mini Pretzels 100 Calorie Packs sells for $3.99 and contains 9.2 ounces of pretzels total, which comes out to a cost of 43 cents per ounce.
-However, a family size bag of Hanover Mini Pretzels sells for $2.50 and contains 16 ounces of pretzels, which comes out to a cost of about 16 cents per ounce.
+A 10-count box of Snyder’s of Hanover Mini Pretzels 100 Calorie Packs sells for $3.99 and contains 9.2 ounces of pretzels in total, which comes out to 43 cents per ounce.
+However, a family-size bag of Hanover Mini Pretzels sells for $3.49 and contains 16 ounces of pretzels, which comes out to about 22 cents per ounce.